fbsamples/OptiMate/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
-Planning Excellence Toolkit is licensed under the LICENSE file in this repository.
+OptiMate is licensed under the LICENSE file in this repository.